50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 Yes, AWS CodeBuild can integrate with Jenkins easily to perform and run jobs in Jenkins.
 Build jobs are pushed to CodeBuild and executed, thereby eliminating the entire procedure involved in creating and individually controlling the worker nodes in Jenkins.

-25. How can one view the previous build results in AWS CodeBuild?
+25. How can one view previous build results in AWS CodeBuild?

 Ans:

-It is easy to view the previous build results in CodeBuild.
-It can be done either via the console or by making use of the API.
+It is simple to view the previous build results in the CodeBuild.
+It can be done either by the console or by making use of API.
 The results include the following:

 • Outcome (success/failure)